-Perhaps you're a new vegan with a newfound passion for cooking, suddenly realizing that to make a lot of the recipes you are finding online you need all sorts of equipment that you've never owned before, or maybe you're looking for vegan kitchen gift inspiration for the vegan cook in your life, or maybe you simply want to treat yourself.
+Perhaps you're a new vegan with a newfound passion for cooking, suddenly realizing that to make a lot of recipes you need all sorts of vegan staples and equipment that you've never owned before, or maybe you're looking for vegan kitchen gift inspiration for the vegan cook in your life, or maybe you simply want to treat yourself.

 Cuisinart Food Processor - I have been through many food processors.
 They have never lasted longer than a year until this one.
 It's roomy, it's stylish and it's reliable.
 I use it all the time for chopping, grating (it saves loads of time when you make something like a carrot cake), for recipes like my vegan feta cheese and vegetable pate, making nut butter and even for cookies and pastry.

 Lodge Enameled Dutch Oven - A really reasonably priced and good quality Dutch oven that looks great in situ on the stovetop between uses.
-I use mine all the time for making soups, stews and stock and love that it can go from stovetop to oven and look good when serving at the dining table.
-Being cast iron it retains heat really well and cooks evenly.
-You might have spotted it in a lot of my recipe photos including my Vegan Italian Sausage Pasta Soup:
+I use mine all the time for making big batches of vegan soups, stews and stock and love that it can go from stovetop to oven and look good when serving at the dining table.
+It's not of the same quality as the Staub pans but is still really great for the price.

 Lodge Pre-Seasoned Double Dutch Oven - You might wonder why I need this when I have the lovely red Dutch oven of the same brand.
 Well, this one is for the bread bakers in the house.
 First up, to make great bread it's necessary to preheat the Dutch oven then drop the shaped dough into it when it's really hot so that you get a good oven spring.
 With a regular Dutch oven doing this can be a little awkward and it's easy to burn yourself or knock some of the air out of your loaf.
 The difference with this double Dutch oven is that you can use it upside down.
 This means you can preheat it and slide the shaped loaf onto the lid rather than having to drop it in into a deep vessel.
 It's so much easier!